jacinyan/jacinyan/README.md

 A little about me:

-- 🧮 I have an degree in civil engineering
+- 🧮 I have a degree in some other engineering discpline
-- 👨🏻‍💻 I am now going down a tech career path
+- 👨🏻‍💻 I enjoy computer science and now going down a tech career path
-- 🛠 I enjoy computer science
 - 🤓 I am a fan of memes...

 Reach out to me by [Email](mailto:jacinjiyan@gmail.com), or find me on [Twitter](https://twitter.com/jacinjiyan) and [Linkedin](https://www.linkedin.com/in/jacin-ji-yan) !